 The Other Opioid Crisis for People in Pain:

-Many people in pain complained at the FDA meeting that the medications that helped them function previously are now being withheld, even if they took them precisely as prescribed.
+Many people in pain complained at the FDA meeting that the medications that helped them function previously were being withheld, even if they took them precisely as prescribed.

 One patient who testified at the FDA hearings was a disabled registered nurse with cervical scoliosis and ruptured disks that cause unremitting pain.
-She has been treated for a decade, going to the pain clinic each month and seeing her primary care physician every three months.
-Although she never was identified as a problem patient, she is now unable to access the pain medicine that allows her to function.
+She had been treated for a decade, going to the pain clinic each month and seeing her primary care physician every three months.
+Although she never was identified as a problem patient, she was suddenly unable to access the pain medicine that allows her to function.